-When someone escalates a confrontation to the level of using deadly force every one who has faced this, including professionals like police officers and soldiers, has the same gut reaction – NOT to shoot to kill, but to shoot to make it stop.
+When someone escalates a confrontation to the level of using deadly force everyone who has faced this, including professionals like police officers and soldiers, has the same gut reaction – NOT to shoot to kill, but to shoot to make it stop.
 That they may be one and the same is situational.
 This is why your first reaction is to keep pulling the trigger until it doesn’t go “bang” anymore, why suspects in armed confrontations with police are often shot multiple times.
-It isn’t some macho thing, it is preservation of self and loved ones.
+It isn’t some macho thing, it is the preservation of self and loved ones.
 It is subduing the threat.

 I for one blame the mind-numbing desensitization of this on the media, from the old westerns of the post WWII period to the movies to TV news who refuse to show the reality.
 (Thank goodness Sam Peckinpah finally showed up.)